parath/platform-go-challenge/README.md

 ## Assumptions
 - REST API endpoints to fetch, add, remove and update assets in favourites list
-- JSON request/response with lower-camel JSON keys (id, userId, assetId, assetType, description, assetData, createdAt)
+- JSON request/response with lower-camel JSON keys (id, userId, assetId, assetType, description, assetData, createdAt, updatedAt)
-- In-memory store for the challenge purposes
+- In-memory store for the challenge purposes.
+No data store persistence present.
+Stored data are lost on restart.
 - Tests for GET, POST, PUT and DELETE verbs and store functions

 ## Data model